beckym223/manual_work/E6_long_edited.md

 on the firms who follow such behavior, even though the macro result may be first-order losses for the economy.8 Everything else
-8Technically the Akerlof-Yellen proposition applies to situations in which agents' objective functions are differentiable in their own prices and wages-a condi- tion that is not met in the competitive model, but is met in a wide range of other market models.

 ### ---Economics-1985-0-11.txt---
 being equal, indexing wages to prices would